rodabt/vduckdb/README.md

 - [x] Define as module
 - [x] Added tests
+- [x] Write base documentation
+- [ ] Add website and tutorials
+- [ ] Build integration with V ORM
 - [ ] Map all definitions from `duckdb.h` header file to their V counterparts
-- [ ] Add website
-- [ ] Write documentation, and tutorials
-- [ ] Build integration with V ORM

 ## Contributing